 They shot the film in the way everyday kids would, keeping the dialog on that level

 Now that’s a clean hit.
-When a movie intentionally targets parts of reality that suck, who cares if it’s riddled with everyday-ness?
-The theme is not an idealized, studied, quality-driven rendition of the world after all: it’s a long take on the shitty, gritty, real aspects of life.
+When a movie targets parts of reality that suck, who cares if it’s riddled with everyday-ness?
+The theme is not an idealized, studied, quality-driven rendition of the world after all: it’s a long take on the shitty, boring, mundane aspects of life.

 So let the script tell the story as it is, without gloss and makeup, and with plenty of ‘amateurism’ and ‘crassness’.
 Because amateurism and crassness (or the appearance thereof) are an asset in this case.
 Ditto for lack of substance.
 It lends the material an air of credibility.

-Phillips and his director, Nima Nourizadeh, knew exactly what they were doing when they made this movie.
-They cast their characters ingeniously, employing unknowns to tell the story of ‘unknowns who want to become known’.
+Phillips and his director, Nima Nourizadeh, knew exactly what they were doing when they made this film.
+The casting was genius, employing unknowns to tell the story of ‘unknowns who want to become known’.
 They shot the film in the way everyday kids would, keeping the dialog on that level.
 No need to make a quality movie about the unqualified aspects of life.
 It would be pretentious and ludicrous.
 Just tell the story as it is – crass, non-ideal, flawed, opportunistic, full of meaningless comments and jokes that fall flat, peppered with moments of ecstasy and driven by the will to do things that seem pointless in retrospect.
 Filled with boys who want to get laid, who crack misogynistic jokes and misanthropic comments.
 Filled with girls who flaunt their sexuality, trying to beat guys at their own compulsive, power-driven game.
 Riddled with uncomfortable scenes and unsavory behavior.

 It just tells the story as it is, as it would be in real life – crass, non-ideal, flawed, opportunistic…